lucaromagnoli/Nomad-Monad-Scripts/README.md

 # Nomad-Monad-Scripts
-A collection of Reaper Scripts in Lua
+A collection of Reaper Scripts